Celtic reaction: Grim realities amid Champions League hope; yelping sniffer dogs in incredible security crackdown

 Yelping sniffer dogs in incredible security crackdown

 It can only be presumed they discovered something illicit.
 Supporters who made it inside the Bernabeu, though, told tales of being stared down menacingly throughout the game by police and security…as if being willed to act out so that they could be pounced on.
-Fans were checked going into, and coming out of, the toilets, with many finding the treatment so oppressive they left shortly after half-time.
+Fans were checked four times going to their seats.
+They were checked going into, and coming out of, the toilets.
+They had their tickets checked even on leaving.
+Many found the treatment so oppressive they left shortly after half-time.
 The scoreline might have played a part, too, mind you…The one plus in it all is that there is no chance of Celtic earning a UEFA fine this time around for any pyrotechnics.
-Lucky if one of their punters was able to even light a match, or secret it through a genuine ‘ring of steel’.
+Lucky if one of their punters was able to even light a match, or secrete it through a genuine ‘ring of steel’.

 Building site Bernabeu